roma-patel/notebook/text/posts/summers.md

 sitting in a study room, recounting high-school events, walking to a coffee shop and finally leaving to meet more high-school friends in more campuses across the city. reaching around 2am, exhausted, but content.

-stanford is almost defined by red brick and open spaces; bicycles rush past you and people walk by with their faces buried in old textbooks. everyone is nicer than they should be and they all make time to speak to me and bestow their wisdom. i'm similarly inspired, but slightly more exhausted. both office-meetings were wonderful; there is so much you can tell from the books on shelves, the height of a desk, the number of monitors and all else that there is to see. both have incredible, incredible insights and my ideas (that I thought weren't actually ideas) seem to be things that they work on as well? it's possible and probable that this is mostly kindness and good advising, but i'm encouraged and excited and want to find a place to do work, even though the sleep deprivation is now quite alarming.
+stanford is almost defined by red brick and open spaces; bicycles rush past you and people walk by with their faces buried in old textbooks. everyone is nicer than they should be and they all make time to speak to me and bestow their wisdom. i'm similarly inspired, but slightly more exhausted. both office-meetings were _brilliant_, forgive the overuse of the word; there is so much you can tell from the books on shelves, the height of a desk, the number of monitors and all else that there is to see. both have brilliant insights and my ideas (that I thought weren't actually ideas) seem to be things that they work on as well? it's possible and probable that this is mostly kindness and good advising, but i'm encouraged and excited and want to find a place to do work, even though the sleep deprivation is now quite alarming.

-i was probably the only person in the world who didn't want to go here (and i'm glad i never visited) but i can see it now; the brilliance, the open space and endless corridors and the friends i've made who will be here.
+i was probably the only person in the world who didn't want to go here (in retrospect, i'm glad i never visited) but i can see it now; the brilliance, the open space and endless corridors and the friends i've made who will be here.

 i'm put off by the architecture (where is the old gray stone, the ivy and the grandeur of pretentious east coast schools?) but the warmth and the sunshine almost makes up for it.

 the airport is exhausting and flights are delayed and all i want to do is to please, _please_ sleep, but i'm finally home and can mostly recap all the conversations. doing reimbursements at the end makes me realise the distance I've covered this year.

+---

+new york for the JSALT planning meeting. meeting sam, ian, alex (who I now see probably every day (every hour?) this summer) for the first time.

+another advising meeting with ellie at google. everything is rushed, but we continue our discussion - at the office, in the lift, walking on the street and in between conference room meetings. there is always so much to say and update on and think about with coordination and RSA and vision, grounding, prototypes, exemplars.

+google funded happy hour at an (underground?) bar. dipanjan's stories inevitably involve pizza and his sons and are somehow always entertaining.

+two entire days of NYU conference rooms, fixing down workflows, subteams, model architectures and objectives. breaking for dinner and drinks and reconvening the next day.

+everything is meticulously planned and articulated and noted down. we all leave, excited (and nervous?) about an intensive 6 weeks of work together this summer.

+walking back to Penn station, meeting tom who is on the same train, but forgot, but by a happy coincidence, managed to still make it. we talk for hours(s?) on the train, until one of the stops arrive, and then i'm home.

+---

+new orleans for naacl.

 todo: multiple new york trips, broadway, NAACL in new orleans, jazz and dizzying streets, leaving philadelphia, arriving in baltimore, another new york trip and ongoing?